ALIGN-analoglayout/ALIGN-public/README.md

 ## Getting started

+### Docker installation
+The recommended method to use ALIGN, if you are an user who does not require any changes to the source code, is the docker image hosted in: [darpaalign/align-public:latest](https://hub.docker.com/r/darpaalign/align-public).
+The instructions to pull, build, and run the docker image are in [docker/README.md](docker/README.md).
+Steps 1-3 in the below instructions are to install ALIGN locally on your system.
+Refer to step 4 is the same whether you run ALIGN locally or inside a docker container.

 ### Step 0: Check prerequisites
 The following dependencies must be met by your system:
   * gcc >= 6.1.0 (For C++14 support)